dolzhkris/eigenvalue-iteration-method/README.md

 ## About

 The program allows the user to enter a matrix, performs several power iterations, and calculates an approximation of the largest eigenvalue and its corresponding eigenvector.
-The project was developed as part of university work during my second year of study.
+The project was developed as part of university work during the second year of university.

 ## Key Variables